KrishnaKavya/PoemSquare/README.md

 #PoemSquare

+PoemSquare is an activity developed as part of research experiment on the poem vowels written by Arthur Rimbaud(1854-1891).

-Translate the poem into a PoemSquare.
-A PoemSquare is a multi-media experience you will compose from media files that you or others have created or found and have stored in the Remaking Poetry database.
+Idea of the prooject: The main idea of the project is provide a interactive interface for the students to translate the poem to a PoemSquare.
+A PoemSquare is a multi-media experience where the user compose from media files.
 The PoemSquare synthesizes representations of the poem’s sounds, images, words, and movement in a different art form.
-To begin, reflect on your observations from the experiments and draw some conclusions about what and how the poem means for you.
-As you are designing your PoemSquare translation, here are some things to think about:
-•	What interests, skills, or experiences of yours might bring an interesting interpretive perspective to your translation?
-For example, can you dance the poem or particular lines in it, paint it, mime it, play it on a musical instrument?
-How would you convert those innovative expressions of the poem into a digital format?
-What electronic devices might you use to do that?
-Or what media files that you have located might you use in your translation?

-•	What phases or movements does the original poem seem to go through?
-How will your translation reflect those phases, if at all?

-•	What associations do the poem’s images have?
-Will the stills and/or videos you choose for your translation depict the verbal images literally?
-Figuratively?
-Impressionistically?
-Or will you use different styles in combination?
-How will your selection and treatment of graphic elements reflect the essence of the poem?

-•	What words or concepts change over the course of the original poem?
-How will you account for those changes in your translation?
-If you were only going to incorporate a few words from the original text into your translation, what words would you choose?
-How would you use font, size, and color so that the visual appearance of the words helps to communicate your perception of the poem?
-Or will you use your own words?
-Or will you use no words at all?

-•	What impact do specific sound features have on the poem?
-How does sound contribute to your understanding of the poem?
-How will your observations on sound affect your choice of music or other sounds?
-Will the sounds you choose highlight your images by matching them or conflicting with them?
-Will you use sounds to emphasize the transitions in the poem?

-•	Who will be your audience?
-How will your knowledge of your audience affect your translation?
+#Description of the Activity:

+Home Page: The first screen of the activity a user sees will be the home page having the philosophical instruction for the user.
+These instructions gives ideas and motivation to the user.

+Folder Structure Page: The Second screen of the activity requests the user to give a name to the PoemSquare that he will be devloping.

+Activity Page: The Third screen is the last screen where the user creates the PoemSquare.

 Create a PoemSquare